henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 and maybe someone would see the Deja-fu readme and choose that over cljc.java-time just because they feel 'time is not enough of their core business'.

-I feel the relative costs of using these two libraries in the browser needs to be looked at in more detail and quantified, so I decided to do a experiment.
+Reading the Deja-fu docs, I felt the relative costs of using these two libraries in the browser needed to be looked at in more detail and quantified, so I decided to do a experiment.

 # The Experiment